How to Design a Corporate Website

 Step #1: Set Clear Goals

-Before you move forward with all the other steps, you should first establish what you want to achieve with your corporate website.
+Before you move forward with all the other steps, you should establish what you want to achieve with your corporate website.
 This provides you with a framework to guide all subsequent actions.

 Step #2: Find Inspiration